store

 The Facts

 Fibromyalgia is a term referring to a pattern of generalized pain all over the body, but without any visible signs of inflammation or change.
-It is common and affects people of all ages, but occurs predominantly in women.
+It is very common and affects people of all ages, but occurs predominantly in women.

 While fibromyalgia can occur by itself, it can also be associated with or overlap with several other diseases and syndromes.